xtenzQ/til/spring/spring-ioc-di.md

 **Dependency injection (DI)** - we're basically outsourcing the construction and injection of your object to external entity (Object Factory).

-Two most common injections are: constructor injections and setter injection.
+Two most common injections are: constructor injection and setter injection.